3 Apr 2025

 Lion in northern Sweden: The eTGX endured the extreme climate without grumbling - and even here it travelled a good 400 kilometres.

-MAN was also unreservedly positive about the unusual tour through Europe.
-‘The aim of the MAN Polar Express was to show that with the new MAN eTruck and the existing public charging infrastructure, an all-electric tour from the Arctic Circle to Munich is already possible today,’ says Friedrich Baumann, Executive Board Member for Sales & Customer Solutions at MAN Truck & Bus.
-"Now we can say: mission accomplished!
-The vehicle technology is ready and there are numerous helpful solutions, such as MAN Charge&Go, to make it easier for our customers to switch from diesel to electric trucks."
-Nevertheless, there is still a lot to be done in Europe: in order to make the drive transition in long-distance transport a reality, major investments need to be made in the further expansion of the high-performance charging infrastructure.
+MAN too was unreservedly impressed by the unusual trip through Europe.
+“The aim of the MAN Polar Express was to show that it is already possible to complete the trip from the Arctic Circle to Munich fully electrically with the new MAN eTruck and the existing public charging infrastructure,” said Friedrich Baumann, Executive Board Member for Sales & Customer Solutions at MAN Truck & Bus.
+“Now we can say ‘Mission accomplished!’.
+The vehicle technology and countless helpful solutions, such as MAN Charge&Go, are ready and waiting to make it easier for our customers to make the switch from diesel to electric trucks.”
+Yet there is still a lot to be done in Europe.
+To turn the electrification of long-haul trucking into a reality, big investments in the further expansion of the high-performance charging infrastructure are required.

 Football while travelling: The round leather in the colours of FC Bayern was presented to football legend Giovane Élber and members of the FC Bayern Munich fan club upon arrival in Munich.